Choosing the right Moka Pot size can feel like a complex endeavor.

 These smaller pots also heat up faster, resulting in quicker brewing times.

-On the other hand, larger sizes, such as the 12-cup or 18-cup Moka pots, may be more expensive upfront but can serve multiple coffee drinkers at once and have longer brewing times due to their increased capacity.
+On the other hand, larger models, such as the 12-cup or 18-cup Moka pots, may be more expensive upfront but can serve multiple coffee drinkers at once and have longer brewing times due to their increased capacity.

-By considering your budget and desired time investment in brewing, you can find a Moka pot size that suits your wallet and schedule.
+By considering your budget and desired time investment in brewing, you can find a Moka pot that suits your wallet and schedule.

 Can a Large Moka Pot Make Less Coffee?